 Thomas Alves [1731-1815], possibly an uncle, was a merchant, also working from Harley Street and other London addresses from the 1770s to the 1790s.
 In 1783 Dr John Alves and Thomas Alves, of Harley Street, were appointed attornies for Joseph Cuthbert, an Inverness merchant in Savannah, Georgia.

-Archibald's brother William (1780-1835) also acquired land in Berbice and in 1817 owned, jointly with John Cameron, plantation Rose Hall, with 200 slaves, on the Corentyne Coast.
+Archibald's half-brother William (1780-1835) also acquired land in Berbice and in 1817 owned, jointly with John Cameron, plantation Rose Hall, with 200 slaves, on the Corentyne Coast.